SATORI-R1: Incentivizing Multimodal Reasoning through Explicit Visual Anchoring: VQA-Verify Dataset

 \section{{VQA-Verify Dataset}}

-To address the scarcity of explicit visual supervision in VQA training, we introduce VQA-Verify, an small size augmented dataset providing verifiable grounding signals for 12,000 samples across standard VQA benchmarks.
+To address the scarcity of explicit visual supervision in multimodal reasoning training, we introduce VQA-Verify, an augmented dataset providing verifiable grounding signals for 12,000 samples across standard multimodal reasoning benchmarks.
 Different from standard VQA datasets, VQA-Verify provides annotations for each sample in the form of $\left(\text{Image}, \text{Question}, \text{Caption}, \text{BBox}, \text{Answer}\right)$.
-To the best of our knowledge, VQA-Verify is the first multimodal dataset that annotates bounding-box and image caption for the answers.
+To the best of our knowledge, VQA-Verify is the first multimodal dataset that annotates bounding-box and image caption.

-Inspired by previous works~\cite{liu2024mmbench, chen2024we}, VQA-Verify integrates 17 benchmark datasets through a hierarchical framework designed to address diverse visual-textual understanding capabilities.
+Inspired by previous works~\cite{liu2024mmbench, chen2024we}, the novel VQA-Verify framework integrates an extensive collection of 17 benchmark datasets through a hierarchical framework that is specifically designed to address diverse visual-textual understanding capabilities.
 At the highest level, the dataset spans three primary categories: \textbf{Perception}, \textbf{Reasoning}, and \textbf{Multilingual} tasks.

 \textbf{Perception.} This category focuses on foundational visual-textual recognition through two subcategories.
 Document Text Recognition is supported by SROIE~\cite{huang2019icdar2019}, which specializes in scanned receipt OCR and key information extraction.
 Scene Text Recognition encompasses six datasets: Total-Text~\cite{ch2020total} for multi-oriented and curved text, ICDAR 2013~\cite{karatzas2013icdar} and ICDAR 2015~\cite{karatzas2015icdar} as standard benchmarks for horizontal and scene text detection, CTW1500~\cite{liu2019curved} for curved text analysis, and COCO-Text~\cite{veit2016coco} for text detection in complex scenes.
 Object Recognition and Detection integrates CUB-200~\cite{wah2011caltech} for fine-grained bird classification and OpenImages~\cite{kuznetsova2020open} for large-scale object detection with bounding-boxes and visual relationships.